Working Together with Africa and the Middle East

 Science Granting Councils Initiative in Sub-Saharan Africa (SGCI)

-The Science Granting Councils Initiative in Sub-Saharan Africa (SGCI) is an initiative founded in 2015 that aims to strengthen the participating science-funding organisations in Sub-Saharan Africa, currently 15 in number, through joint capacity building and coordinated funding activities.
+The Science Granting Councils Initiative in Sub-Saharan Africa (SGCI) is an initiative founded in 2015 that aims to strengthen the participating Science Granting Councils (SGC) in Sub-Saharan Africa, currently 17 in number, through joint capacity building and coordinated funding activities.
 The aim is to support research and policy, thereby promoting the social and economic development of the region.

-For several years now, the DFG has supported the SGCI in terms of content through lectures at SGCI annual meetings, scientific symposia and the organisation of science administration and science policy workshops.
-Since November 2019, the DFG has also been one of the SGCI’s funding bodies, supporting in particular the expansion of network-building measures to establish joint, regional calls for proposals for research project funding.
+For several years now, the DFG has supported the SGCI in terms of content through presentations at SGCI annual meetings, scientific symposia and the organisation of science administration and science policy workshops.
+Since 2019, the DFG has also been one of the SGCI’s funding bodies, supporting in particular the expansion of network building measures to establish joint, regional calls for proposals for research project funding.

 Next Einstein Forum (NEF)